Carnivore Diet 101: My Experience + Q&A

 Once you've checked in with your intuition and intention, just go for it.
 No, I am not a doctor nor do I recommend this lifestyle or experiment is or everyone (because honestly, it really isn't); but I AM encouraging you to take your health and life into your own hands, and don't be afraid of being responsible for your well being.
 Nobody knows what will work for you other than you.
 Get inspired by others, but at the end of the day you need to decide what route you're going to take to thrive.

 I am currently on day 10 of my carnivore experiment, and plan on breaking my first run of carnivore diet experimentation tomorrow.
-I will write another post next month with my feelings once I have played around with it a little bit longer, and possibly attempt a full 30 days in the future, we’ll see.
+I am also currently toying with the idea of attempting a full 30 days in the future, we’ll see.